The Marketing Funnel: A Targeted Approach for Small Businesses

 How do you use analytics?

-Once you have your analytics, there are many great digital marketing strategies you can implement to use
+Once you have your analytics, there are many great digital marketing strategies you can implement to use those analytics to good advantage.
+In this article, we will focus specifically on two approaches you can undertake to target your marketing based on the data you collect from Google Analytics and Facebook Insights.

 Did you know that your chances of converting a website visitor on their first visit to your website are just about nil?
 Well, 2 percent to be exact.
 However, that means that 98 percent of your first-time visitors do not take any action on your website.
-Moreover, that means that 98 percent of the people who first come to your company's web page
+Moreover, that means that 98 percent of the people who first come to your company’s web page are going to need a little more encouragement before they become paying customers.

 Retargeting is a strategy designed to give this 98 percent the information and encouragement they need to return to your website later (and hopefully spend some money).
 Retargeting works by placing a small cookie (a type of marker) on their computer.
 You then create banner ads that are only displayed to people who are carrying your cookie.